Operation Wunderland: 26 August, attack on Dikson

 Dezhnev was near the Konus Island coal terminal in the inner harbour and Gidulyanov ordered the ship away from the terminal closer to the shore.
 About thirty minutes later Admiral Scheer passed a navigation station at Skuratov near the south harbour, 4.5 mi from the port.
 Meendsen-Bohlken had prepared a landing-party of 180 men, to be covered by the main and secondary armament, for a landing as close as possible to the Glavsevmorput offices, minimising the time when the party could be engaged before it landed.
 Little opposition was expected, perhaps some light artillery fire from merchant ships and the shore garrison.

 Dezhnev had got under way and Gidulyanov ordered full ahead, intending to attack the port side of Admiral Scheer so that if damaged he could sink Dezhnev in the gap between Pirozhok Island and shallow water, obstructing access to the inner harbour.
 As the German ship came closer, Gidulyanov played for time by signalling an identification demand but as soon as Admiral Scheer came in sight of the Russian ships it opened fire, as did Dezhnev, aiming at the bridge, fo'c's'le and the rangefinders and seeing explosions.
 (Note: German sources do not mention damage to the superstructure.)

 Dezhnev was hit several times but the armour-piercing shells went through the hull.
-High explosive ammunition was substituted which soon caused severe damage, including holes below the waterline.
+Admiral Scheer switched to high explosive ammunition, which soon caused severe damage, including holes below the waterline.
 Six members of the crew were killed, one mortally wounded and twenty wounded.
 Dezhnev began to make smoke, sought shelter by heading for Samoletnaya Bay but at 1:36 a.m.
 Gidulyanov tried to prevent the ship from capsizing, damage control reporting that it would need three hours to make repairs and bail out the ship.
 Admiral Scheer changed aim and quickly hit Revolyutsioner three times, despite the smoke-screen, setting it on fire, cutting the steam pipe and jamming the winch for raising the anchor, keeping the ship stationary.
 Kara was fairly well protected by the shore and the smoke but then the 152 mm guns began to fire, sending up columns of water next to Admiral Scheer.
 The guns had been emplaced near the pier against a background of the land, in a haze and the smokescreen.
 The heavy shells were a surprise for the Germans but the guns, 8 t in weight, rolled back after each shot and a lorry had to be used to return the guns to their firing positions.